 POLICY 3.8.
-CONVERT VACANT LAND AND UNITS TO HOUSING

-Action 3.8.1: Continue to implement the Vacant Property Tax (VPT).
+CONVERT VACANT LAND AND UNITS TO HOUSING Action 3.8.1: Continue to implement the Vacant Property Tax (VPT).

 On November 6, 2018, Oakland voters approved Measure W, the Oakland VPT.
 The VPT Act establishes an annual tax of \$3,000 to \$6,000 on vacant property.
 A property is considered "vacant" if it is "in use less than fifty days in a calendar year," and not subject to any of 10 exemptions.
 The City will continue to implement the VPT to encourage active uses on vacant land and regularly monitor the effectiveness of the program.
-The City will analyze expansion of exemptions to the VPT to reduce the impacts of unintended hardships on nonprofit and affordable housing developers, discussed under Action 3.8.3.
-As directed by Council, funding from this measure may be spent on homeless services, affordable housing, and illegal dumping cleanup.

-Responsible Agency: Oakland Department of Finance; Department of Human Services; Oakland Planning & Building Department, Oakland Department of Housing and Community Development

-Potential Funding Source: Self-funding through the vacant property tax
+The City will also consider expanding exemptions to the VPT to reduce the impacts of unintended hardships on nonprofit and affordable housing developers.
+Responsible Agency: Oakland Department of Finance; Oakland Department of Housing and Community Development Potential Funding Source: Self-funding through the vacant property tax Timeline: Ongoing, 2023-2031 Objective: Through the vacant parcel tax, seek a 10% reduction in vacant parcels by the end of the Housing Element period.